heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 The first five bullet points are things that give happiness.
 The last two bullet points in each section deal with beauty and security.

-Each bullet pint has two parts
+Each bullet point has two parts

 1. Choices and circumstances I was facing prior to moving here
 2. Outcomes or results arising from the move to the Heritage